In this article

 4. To update or edit an order, click the edit button in the top right corner.

-6. To commit to placing the order, click ‘Confirm Order’ in the top right corner.
+6. To commit to placing the order, from the order summary page, click ‘Confirm Order’ in the top right corner.

 The confirm order details page